implico/frs-bundle-default/README.md

 `js/vendor` contains third-party scripts, that you can't or don't want to install via Bower - they are watched and handled separately and prepended to the `app.js` file.

-If you want to skip eny of the Bower packages, use the `overrides` option in the `bower.json` file or edit the configuration `config.js.common.mainBowerFiles.overrides` value.
+If you want to skip any of the Bower packages, use the `overrides` option in the `bower.json` file or edit the configuration `config.js.common.mainBowerFiles.overrides` value.
 See [main-bower-files] docs.